mattnotmax/cyberchef-recipes/README.md

 ![Recipe 30](screenshots/recipe_30.png)

-## Recipe 31 - De-obfuscate encoded strings in .NET binary
+## Recipe 31 - Deobfuscate encoded strings in .NET binary

 The SolarWinds malicious .dll contained obfuscated strings using compression and base64.
 Rather than lose the context in your analysis, we can do a quick de-obfuscation in-line by selecting the strings with a Subsection and then converting.
 The result is a function that becomes readable with context and avoids a potentially error-prone cut and paste.